 One of our activities as a WHO Collaborating Centre according to the Terms of Reference is to “work on the development and promotion of a common understanding and language on pharmaceutical issues”.

 We developed a glossary of pharmaceutical terms in English language (for the methodology of its development see the background document) and have been enlarging, revising and updating it regularly since 2006.
-In September 2011, the WHO CC glossary comprised more than 350 terms, including several terms of relevance for the in-patient pharmaceutical sector.
+As of today, the WHO CC glossary comprises more than 400 terms, including several terms of relevance for the in-patient pharmaceutical sector.

 The most updated version of the glossary is available online, with a search function under the section Glossary.